ninotosh/violettyne/README.md

 ![message](readme/message.png)

-The following is how to sett your photo and nickname.
+The following is how to set your photo and nickname.

 <img src="readme/setting.gif" width="318"/>